Cocoa Touch Layer

 UI State Preservation

-For more information about how to add state preservation support to your app, see iOS App Programming Guide.
+For more information about how to add state preservation support to your app, see App Programming Guide for iOS.

 Apple Push Notification Service

 Apple Push Notification service provides a way to alert users about new information, even when your app is not actively running.
 Using this service, you can push text notifications, add a badge to your app icon, or trigger audible alerts on user devices at any time.
 These messages let users know that they should open your app to receive the related information.
 In iOS 7, you can even push silent notifications to let your app know that new content is available to download.

 From a design standpoint, there are two parts to making push notifications work for iOS apps.
 First, the app must request the delivery of notifications and process the notification data once it is delivered.
 Second, you need to provide a server-side process to generate the notifications in the first place.
 This process lives on your own local server and works with Apple Push Notification Service to trigger the notifications.

-For more information about how to configure your app to use remote notifications, see Local and Push Notification Programming Guide.
+For more information about how to configure your app to use remote notifications, see Local and Remote Notification Programming Guide.

 Local notifications complement the existing push notification mechanism by giving apps a way to generate the notifications locally instead of relying on an external server.
 Apps running in the background can use local notifications as a way to get a user’s attention when important events happen.
 For example, a navigation app running in the background can use local notifications to alert the user when it is time to make a turn.
 Apps can also schedule the delivery of local notifications for a future date and time and have those notifications delivered even if the app is not running.

 An advantage of local notifications is that they are independent of your app.
 After a notification is scheduled, the system manages the delivery of it.
 Your app does not even have to be running when the notification is delivered.

-For more information about using local notifications, see Local and Push Notification Programming Guide.
+For more information about using local notifications, see Local and Remote Notification Programming Guide.